dplochcoder/HollowKnight.BugPrince/README.md

 ItemSync is not currently supported.
 It is theoretically possible to implement, but it is complicated and challenging.
 Some mechanism will need to prevent two or more players from making transition decisions simultaneously, to avoid conflicts and corruption.

 MultiWorld will likely never be supported due to its architecture.
 Because BugPrince does not, and cannot know the logical structure of _other_ players' worlds, it must ensure all remote items never move into higher progression spheres, which severely limits options.

-### Rando Map Mod

-RandoMapMod currently does not work well with Bug Prince, for unknown reasons.
-Helper log and tracker log are made aware of transition choices at every event, so you can still use those to track logical progress and unchecked transitions.

 ### Empty Selections